Homework is given in all classes except Early Years at least once a week. It may be given in a variety of forms, such as:

 - Written – this might include finishing or extending work started in class.

-- Discovery work – i.e. using reference books, encyclopaedia, the internet etc.
+- Discovery work – i.e. using reference books, encyclopedia, the internet etc.

 - Reading – (see below)